cdleveille/discit-api/README.md

 -   Install [bun](https://bun.sh).
 -   Install package dependencies: `bun i`
 -   Create and populate a `.env` file based on the `.env.example` file in the root directory.
-    -   `JWT_SECRET`: Secret key used to sign and verify JWTs.
-Can be any string value.
     -   `API_KEY`: Secret key used to authenticate requests to the API.
 Can be any string value, but must match the value used in the [discit-api-refresh](https://github.com/cdleveille/discit-api-refresh) project.
     -   `MONGO_URI` (optional): Connection string to a MongoDB database.
 If not provided, a Docker container will need to be used instead to host the database locally.
 -   If not using a custom MongoDB connection string, install and run [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Run `bun compose:up` to initialize the database container.